MySQL

 A statement-level trigger is executed once for the entire triggering event, instead of once for each row affected by the event.
 Statement-level triggers are useful to perform an action based on the overall effect of an INSERTUPDATE, or DELETE statement, rather than on individual rows.

-The syntax for creating a SQL trigger changes from one RDBMS to another.
+The syntax for creating an SQL trigger changes from one RDBMS to another.
 At the same time, the general ideas behind them are the same.
-In this blog post, you will see triggers in MySQL, but triggers in other database management systems work in the same way.
+In this section, you will see how to define triggers in MySQL, but triggers in other database management systems work in the same way.

 You can create a trigger in MySQL with the following CREATE TRIGGER statement: